Pari/GP Reference Documentation HOME Contents - Global index - GP keyboard shortcuts

 This function is mostly useless in library mode.
 Use the pair strtoGEN/GENtostr to convert between GEN and char*.
 The latter returns a malloced string, which should be freed after usage.

-The library syntax is GEN Strchr(GEN x).
+The library syntax is GEN Str(GEN vecx).

-Strexpand HOME TOP
+Vec(x, {n}) HOME TOP

 Transforms the object x into a row vector.
 The dimension of the resulting vector can be optionally specified via the extra parameter n.
+If n is omitted or 0, the dimension depends on the type of x; the vector has a single component, except when x is

 * a vector or a quadratic form: returns the initial object considered as a row vector,

 * a polynomial or a power series: returns a vector consisting of the coefficients.
 In the case of a polynomial, the coefficients of the vector start with the leading coefficient of the polynomial, while for power series only the significant coefficients are taken into account, but this time by increasing order of degree.
-Vec is the reciprocal function of Pol for a polynomial and of Ser for a power series,
+In particular the valuation is ignored (which makes the function useful for series of negative valuation):

 * a matrix: returns the vector of columns comprising the matrix,